cfu288/AuthWS/README.md

       "authToken":` "<authToken>",
     }
     ```
-    * If pq is incorrect or not present:
+    * If pw is incorrect or not present:
     ```
     { "status": "ERROR_UNAUTHORIZED",
       "info": "/users/<ID>/auth requires a valid 'pw' password query parameter"